Orkney is a special place to be during the autumn and winter months.

 Autumn is a time of change for Orkney's wildlife.
-Grey seals take to the shore for pupping season, migratory birds can be seen in the skies and hen harriers swoop over the Orkney moorland - there is so much to see during the autumn and winter months here.
-The coastline surrounding South Ronaldsay is perfect for spotting seal pups, and head to the RSPB reserves at Cottascarth and Durkadale to watch our resident hen harriers.
+Grey seals take to the shore for pupping season, migratory birds can be seen in the skies and hen harriers swoop over the Orkney moorland.
+The coastline of South Ronaldsay is perfect for spotting seal pups, and head to the RSPB reserves at Cottascarth and Durkadale to watch our resident hen harriers.
 Island hopping is an option too; the North Ronaldsay Bird Obvservatory is the place to be for migrating birds, or you could brave the hills of Hoy to spot a mountain hare or two.

 Orkney's wildlife highlights

 Read our blog on our wildlife recommendations, including what to see and where.

 Take a look at the RSPB's beautiful 'Discover Wild Orkney' film on our autumn wildlife attractions.

 It can be easy to be tempted by an open fire and a cup of tea at this time of year, but we'd always recommend wrapping up warm and embracing the elements in Orkney this autumn and winter.
 You can explore our wild coastline and watch waves crash ashore, you can search out our stunning selection of sea stacks and you can scour our sands for a special find from across the Atlantic.
 Outdoors is definitely the place to be over the coming months.
 Remember to take extra care on our coastal paths and never get too close to the edge.

 Explore some of Orkney's incredible sea stacks using our blog as your guide.

 Orkney's beaches can be full of finds that have travelled across the ocean.
 Read our blog and watch our video focusing on one of Orkney's best beachcombers.